Fred Schaub: In Austria

 At the beginning of the 1988–89 season, Schaub moved to Austrian first division side FC Admira/Wacker in Vienna.
 There, he impressed with his fighting spirit, and together with Gerhard Rodax and Walter Knaller he formed a dangerous forward line.
 In his first season, the club finished runner-up in the championship and reached the cup final, losing both competitions to the then mighty FC Tirol Innsbruck, who were coached by the legendary Ernst Happel.
 Nevertheless, the club has not had a more successful year since.

 The following season, 1989–90, Schaub experienced his final European Cup campaign, this time in the European Cup-Winners' Cup, where subsequent finalists Anderlecht eliminated Admira in the quarter-finals.

 In his time with the club, Schaub scored 23 goals in 68 matches.
 In 1989, he was voted second best foreign player in Austria after his compatriot Hansi Müller.

 After his time with Admira, he had a spell with newly promoted VfB Mödling, second division side Favoritner AC and, finally, amateur outfit USC Wampersdorf.

 After his playing career, Schaub remained in Austria.
 By 2003, he was working as a coach of the under-17s at VfB Admira Wacker Mödling, a club which was created in 1997 from a merger of his first two Austrian clubs.

 Death

-On 22 April 2003, Schaub was killed in an automobile accident on the autobahn near Fulda.
+On 22 April 2003, Schaub was killed in an automobile accident on the Bundesautobahn 7 near Fulda.
 Returning to Austria from visiting his mother, his car crashed into a truck.
 His eight-year-old son Louis suffered serious injuries, but survived.